thestriver/AWS_SSA/AWS_SSA.md

 - Interface endpoints - cost money
   elastic network interface with a private IP address from the IP address range of your subnet. an entry point for traffic destined to a **supported AWS service or a VPC endpoint service.**
   ![](assets/images/saa/vpc13.png)
-- Gateway governr endpoints
-  elastic network interface with a private IP address from the IP address range of your subnet. **entry point to intercept traffic and route it to a service that you've configured using Gateway Load Balancers**
+- Gateway Load Balancer endpoints elastic network interface with a private IP address from the IP address range of your subnet. **entry point to intercept traffic and route it to a service that you've configured using Gateway Load Balancers**for example, for security inspection.

-- Gateway endpoints
+- Gateway endpoints  supports:
-  Free..
-  supports:
   Amazon S3
   DynamoDB
+    Free..

   You specify a gateway endpoint as a route table target for traffic that is destined for the supported AWS services.

+**to integrate with S3 with  restricting any internet-bound traffic = Use A gateway endpoint.**

 ![](assets/images/saa/vpc14.png)